 In general, a non-U.S. stockholder will be subject to regular United States federal income tax in the same manner as a U.S. stockholder with respect to its investment in our stock if that investment is effectively connected with the non-U.S. stockholder's conduct of a trade or business in the United States (and, if provided by an applicable income tax treaty, is attributable to a permanent establishment or fixed base the non-U.S. stockholder maintains in the United States).
 In addition, a corporate non-U.S. stockholder that receives income that is or is deemed effectively connected with a trade or business in the United States may also be subject to the 30% branch profits tax under Section 884 of the Code, or lower applicable tax treaty rate, which is payable in addition to regular United States federal corporate income tax.
-The balance of this discussion of the United States federal income taxation of non-U.S. stockholders addresses only those non-U.S. stockholders whose investment in our stock is not effectively connected with the conduct of a trade or business in the United States
+The balance of this discussion of the United States federal income taxation of non-U.S. stockholders addresses only those non-U.S. stockholders whose investment in our stock is not effectively connected with the conduct of a trade or business in the United States.

 A distribution by us to a non-U.S. stockholder that is not attributable to gain from the sale or exchange of a United States real property interest and that is not designated as a capital gain dividend will be treated as an ordinary income dividend to the extent that it is made out of current or accumulated earnings and profits.
 A distribution of this type will generally be subject to United States federal income tax and withholding at the rate of 30%, or at a lower rate if the non-U.S. stockholder has in the manner prescribed by the IRS demonstrated to the applicable withholding agent its entitlement to benefits under a tax treaty.
-In the case of any deemed or constructive distribution or a distribution in kind, including a distribution of our Common Stock in a cash and stock distribution such as a Special Distribution, the applicable withholding agent will have to collect the amount required to be withheld by reducing to cash for remittance to the IRS a sufficient portion of the property that the non-U.S. stockholder may bear brokerage or other costs for this withholding procedure.
+In the case of any deemed or constructive distribution or a distribution in kind, including a distribution of our Common Stock in a cash and stock distribution such as a Special Distribution, the applicable withholding agent will have to collect the amount required to be withheld by reducing to cash for remittance to the IRS a sufficient portion of the property that the non-U.S. stockholder would otherwise receive or own, and the non-U.S. stockholder may bear brokerage or other costs for this withholding procedure.
 Because we cannot determine our current and accumulated earnings and profits until the end of the taxable year, withholding at the rate of 30% or applicable lower treaty rate will generally be imposed on the gross amount of any distribution to a non-U.S. stockholder that we make and do not designate as a capital gain dividend.
-Notwithstanding this potential withholding on distributions in excess of our current and accumulated earnings and profits, these distributions will be a nontaxable return of capital to the extent that they do not exceed the non-U.S. stockholder's adjusted basis in our stock, and the nontaxable return of capital will reduce the adjusted basis in that stock.
-To the extent that distributions in excess of current and accumulated earnings and profits exceed the non-U.S. stockholder would otherwise be subject to tax on any gain from the sale or exchange of its stock, as described below.
-A non-U.S. stockholder may s
+Notwithstanding this potential withholding on distributions in excess of our current and accumulated earnings and profits, these distributions will be a nontaxable return of capital will reduce the adjusted basis in that stock.
+To the extent that distributions in excess of current and accumulated earnings and profits exceed the non-U.S. stockholder's adjusted basis in our stock, the distributions will give rise to tax liability if the non-U.S. stockholder would otherwise be subject to tax on any gain from the sale or exchange of its stock, as descri